 Fishing for Yellowfin Tuna

 Fishing for Yellowfin Tuna is quite an experience.
 With the fish reaching monstrous sizes (over 900 pounds) catching a huge tuna is the thrill of a lifetime.
-Because the big fish live in deep waters, many fishermen looking for adventure take a Fishing Charter out into the deep waters of the Gulf of Mexico.
+Because the big fish live in deep waters, many fishermen looking for adventure take a tuna fishing charter out into the deep waters of the Gulf of Mexico.
 The Gulf is a huge body of water – you NEED to know where and how to catch the trophy fish.

 There are two great places to find huge yellowfin in the Gulf of Mexico.
 Here they are with a few tips mixed in for good measure.